Connection Pooling

 class JanusGraphPoolClient:

-def __init__(self, host: str, port: int = 8182, max_workers: int = 4):
+def __init__(self, host: str, port: int = 8182, pool_size: int = 12):

-# gremlinpython's Client takes a WebSocket URL; pool_size caps the
+# gremlin-python's Client takes a WebSocket URL. pool_size caps the

 url = f"ws://{host}:{port}/gremlin"

-self.client = Client(url, "g", pool_size=max_workers, max_workers=max_workers)
+self.client = Client(url, "g", pool_size=pool_size, max_workers=pool_size)

-self.executor = ThreadPoolExecutor(max_workers=max_workers)
+self.executor = ThreadPoolExecutor(max_workers=pool_size)

 @retry(